Avaiga/taipy-doc/docs/tutorials/complete_applications/scenario_management_overview/step_01/step_01.md

   situations (i.e. various data/parameters values set by end-users).

 [**Configuration**](../../../../manuals/core/config/index.md) is a structure to define scenarios.
-It represents our Direct Acyclic Graph(s); it models the data sources and parameters, as well as tasks.
-Once defined, a configuration acts like a superclass; it is used to instantiate different scenario instances.
+It serves as the blueprint for our Directed Acyclic Graph(s) and models the data sources, parameters, and tasks.
+After being defined, a configuration functions like a superclass and is employed to generate various instances of scenarios.

 # Configuring a Scenario

-Let’s consider a simple scenario representing a single function `predict` taking two inputs: a dataset and a date to forecast and generate a prediction for the chosen date.
+Think about the most basic pipeline: one function that needs two things to work – some data and a date.
+It uses these to generate a prediction for that date.

 See the function code below: